Stormwater Management Program & MDEQ MS4 Permitting (2013 to Current)

 The SWMP consists of seven specific initiatives or control measures:

 • Public Education Plan (PEP)

 • Post-Construction Stormwater Runoff Program

 • Pollution Prevention and Good Housekeeping Program

 The City of East Lansing submitted a Progress Report (PDF) (January 2014 to April 2016) to MDEQ outlining its actions in complying with its NPDES Permit and thus its Stormwater Management Program.
 The report discusses each of the seven control measures and how the City is addressing them.

-The City of East Lansing developed the "Implementation Plan for Complying with the NPDES Requirements," which was last updated in March 2017.
-The Implementation Plan includes the specific plans, programs, documents and other tools to ensure that the requirements of the NPDES are met.
+The City of East Lansing developed an "Implementation Plan for Complying with the NPDES Requirements."
+The Implementation Plan included the specific plans, programs, documents and other tools to ensure that the ten requirements of the 2015 NPDES Permit were met.

 2020 NPDES Permit In 2017, the City of East Lansing submitted its Stormwater Permit Application to MDEQ to renew its current permit.
 The application included updated information on the seven specific initiatives and control measures regulated under the City’s 2015 NPDES Permit.
 The application also addressed the new initiative regarding the development of a “Total Maximum Daily Load (TMDL) Implementation Plan”.
 After discussions with MDEQ, the City prepared and submitted its “E.coli TMDL Plan” dated January 2019.

 The Michigan Department of Environment, Great Lakes, and Energy (EGLE) public noticed the City’s DRAFT NPDES Permit in December 2019.
 The FINAL 2020 NPDES PERMIT (PDF) became effective on February 1, 2020.